Needlepointers.com Logo

 • Place top, batting, and backing together and finish with traditional binding or pillowcase/envelope finish.

-EMBELLISHMENT IDEAS FOR FIDGET QUILT SQUARES
+FIDGET QUILT SQUARES Embellishment ideas

 Fidget Quilts - Ribbon Braid Square Texture Ribbon or Braid Square: Attach texture ribbon or braid to a square - Sew it completely down or attach only at the sides of the square so fingers can go under the ribbon/braid.

 Fidget Quilts - Zipper Square 1 Zipper Square: Sew zipper(s) flat onto the square vertically, horizontally, or diagonally.
 If the zipper pull is small, attach a key ring or ribbon to make it easier to pull.
-(Also note another embellishment in this picture, the bias tape loops with a bell attached to one loop with a key ring.)
+(Note another embellishment in this picture, the bias tape loops with a bell attached to one loop with a key ring.)

-Fidget Quilts - Zipper Square 2 Sew two square together or cut a piece of fabric 5" x 9 1/2" to attach a longer zipper.
+Fidget Quilts - Zipper Square 2Zipper Square Option #2—Sew two squares together or cut a piece of fabric 5" x 9 1/2" to attach a longer zipper.
 Attach the zipper by sewing it flat.
-If the zipper is not long enough to extend over the ends, put a folded piece of fabric the width of the square at the top and bottom edge and topstitch at the fold as shown in the picture above.
+If the zipper is not long enough to extend over the ends, put a folded piece of fabric the width of the square at the top and bottom edge and topstitch at the fold, as shown in the picture above.

-Fidget Quilts - Zipper Square 3 Sew the zipper between two fabrics and attach it to a fabric square or rectangle to create a zipper pocket.
+Fidget Quilts - Zipper Square 3Zipper Square Option #3 - Sew the zipper between two fabrics and attach it to a fabric square or rectangle to create a zipper pocket.

-Fidget Quilts - Pocket Square 1 Fabric Pocket Square with Stuffed Surprise: To make stuffed mini pillow surprise, cut two pieces of fabric the same size.
-Pin a piece of ribbon to the raw edge on the right side of one of the fabrics.
+Fidget Quilts - Pocket Square 1 Fabric Pocket Square with Stuffed Surprise: To make a stuffed mini pillow surprise, cut two pieces of fabric the same size.
+Pin a ribbon to the raw edge on the right side of one of the fabrics.
 Fold and pin the other end of the ribbon to the middle of the fabric so it will not get sewn into the seam allowance.
-Put the second fabric right side down on top.
-Sew around three sides, making sure to sew the side with the ribbon using a 1/4" seam allowance.
-Turn right side out, stuff, fold under the opening and either hand or machine sew closed.

 To make a pocket, place a 5" square on the work surface.
-Take a second 5" square and fold in half with the wrong sides together.
-Position this rectangular on top of the first 5" square.
+Take a second 5" square and fold it in half with the wrong sides together.
+Position this rectangular fabric on top of the first 5" square.
 Align the rectangular piece along the bottom of the square, matching raw edges along the bottom and sides.
 Sew in place.

 Fidget Quilts - Bead Square 2 Beads can be attached in different ways.
 This is another example of a bead square.

-Fidget Quilts - Belt square 1 Belt and Buckle Squares: Attach belts, buckles, or D-rings securely to the square with ribbon, fabric, or cotton webbing.
+Fidget Quilts - Belt square 1 Belt and Buckle Squares: Securely attach belts, buckles, or D-rings to the square with ribbon, fabric, or cotton webbing.
 Choose large items that can be operated easily.
 Attach loosely to the square so the fasteners can be easily operated.
-Fidget Quilts - Belt Square 2 Fidget Quilts - Belt Square 3 A few more examples of belt and buckle squares are above.

-Fidget Quilts - Texture Square 1 Texture Squares: Make a square with some sort of textured fabric.
+Fidget Quilts - Texture Square 1 Texture Squares: Make a square with some textured fabric.
 Minky, denim, fleece, flannel, felt, fake fur, etc. are excellent choices.
-Fidget Quilts - Texture Square 2 This is an example of a textured square.

-Fidget Quilts - Example 3 Fidget Quilt Example #3 - For the above fidget quilt, various size squares and rectangles were cut to accommodate a top that would be approximately 18" x 20".
-Some with sewn together and then decorated.
-Others were decorated before being sewing together.
+For the above fidget quilt, various-sized squares and rectangles were cut to accommodate an approximately 18" x 20" top.
+Some were sewn together and then decorated, while others were decorated before being sewn together.

 Fidget Quilts - Example 4 Fidget Quilt Example #4